 10. Complete the Express Entry Profile

-Then you must include your marital status, in our case we checked common-law in this option.
-Answer according to your personal situation.
+Then you must include your marital status; in our case, we checked common law in this option.
+The answer is according to your situation.

 Then comes a confirmation question asking if that person or people will accompany you to Canada.